IgorLofing/Axiomatic-Bedrock-Technical-Roadmap-for-the-Singularity/README.md

-# Axiomatic Architecture for Safe, Reliable, and 100% Predictable Superintelligence
+# Axiomatic Architecture for Safe Superintelligence
-### The Axiomatic Architecture for Safe, Reliable, and 100% Predictable Superintelligence
+### Closed-loop Architecture Designed to Establish Self-governing, Mathematically Predictable, and Inherently Safe Super AI

 Welcome to the official repository for the Axiomatic Bedrock framework.
 This project introduces a foundational, interlocking closed-loop architecture designed to establish self-governing, mathematically predictable, and inherently safe Super AI.